 To keep up with demands for higher speeds and better coverage mobile operators need more spectrum.
-Whether they get it or not, is in part based on decisions made at the World Radiocommunication Conference (WRC).
-An event the GSMA WRC Series will help you get ready for.
+Whether they get it or not, is in part based on decisions made at the World Radiocommunication Conference in 2019 (WRC-19).
+An event the GSMA WRC Series helps you get ready for.

 The conference takes place every three to four years.
 The next one, WRC-19, will take place in 2019, from 28 October to 22 November.
 What happens there will have an impact on important issues such as rural broadband and the future of 5G.